Apparent source width: Physics and perception

 Apparent source width is the aurally perceived extent of a sound source.
 Sometimes, it is defined as the impression that a source sounds larger than its visible size.
-The impression results from several auditory cues, which are affected by sound radiation characteristics of the source itself and by characteristics of the room.
+The impression results from several auditory cues, which are affected by the sound radiation characteristics of the source itself and by characteristics of the room.
 Since the term apparent source width has been used a lot in the field of subjective room acoustics to characterize how the room affects the perception of source size, the term perceived source extent has been introduced to highlight that the perception results from both the sound source and the room.

-The auditory system has mechanisms that separate the processing of late reverberation from the processing of direct sound and early reflections referred to as precedence effect.
+The auditory system has mechanisms that separate the processing of late reverberation from the processing of direct sound and early reflections, which is referred to as the precedence effect.
 While the late reverberation contributes to the perception of listener envelopment and reverberance, the direct sound and the early reflections mostly affect source localization, intimacy and the apparent source width.
 The balance of early and late arriving sound affects the perceived clarity, warmth and brilliance.

 The auditory system does not process all early sounds together to derive a source location.
 In complicated acoustical scenes, the auditory system integrates those parts of sound that share temporal, spectral, and spatial properties into one so-called auditory stream.
 An auditory stream is the counterpart to a visible object in Gestalt psychology.
 Several auditory streams are segregated from one another.
-The process of integration and segregation is referred to as auditory scene analysis and is believed to be the original function of the ear.
+The process of integration and segregation is referred to as auditory scene analysis, and is believed to be the original function of the ear.
 Each auditory stream can have its own apparent source width.
 One auditory stream may contain the direct sound and early reflections of a single musical instrument or a musical ensemble.

 A high strength of low frequencies and incoherence of the left and the right ear of one auditory stream, especially of its direct sound and early reflections, increase the apparent source width.
-Even in absence of room acoustical reflections the pure direct sound of musical instruments already affects the perceived source extent.
-Unlike hypothetical monopole source musical instruments radiate their sound not evenly in all directions.
-Rather the overall volume and the frequency spectrum differ in each direction.
+Even in the absence of room acoustical reflections, the pure direct sound of musical instruments already affects the perceived source extent.
+Unlike a theoretical monopole source, musical instruments do not radiate their sound evenly in all directions.
+Rather, the overall volume and the frequency spectrum differ in each direction.
 This is referred to as sound radiation characteristics or radiation patterns.
 These may create incoherent signals at the ears and, consequently, the impression of a wide source.
-The sound radiation characteristics of musical instruments are typically given as radiation pattern in a two- to three-dimensional polar coordinate system.
+The sound radiation characteristics of musical instruments are typically given as a radiation pattern in a two- or three-dimensional polar coordinate system.